pomfei/pomfei.github.io/_posts/2015-03-24-Create-The-Win-VM-In-SMartOS.md

   ]
 }
 ```

-the "disks"->"model" you can also choose virtio, but i failed when loading the driver.
+The "disks"->"model" you can also choose virtio, but i failed when loading the driver.
 So i suggest "ide" in you config file.

 Then creat the windows VM:

 ```shell
 [root@SmartOS /usbkey/vmcfg]# vmadm create -f win7.json
 ```

 Cope the smartos-vmtools to the new VM's root:

 ```shell
 [root@SmartOS /usbkey/vmcfg]# cp /opt/smartos-vmtools-master/cache/smartos-vmtools-20150315092000.iso /zones/YourInstanceUUID/root/
 ```